Emanuela Guglielmi

 Automated Testing and Recommender Systems for Complex Systems.

 I was born in Campobasso (Italy) on March 31th, 1997.
 I received a Master’s Degree in Software Systems Security from the University of Molise (Italy) in 2021 defending a thesis on Software Reliability and Testing entitled “Generative Grammars and Deep Learning for Testing Voice User Interfaces” advised by Prof. Rocco Oliveto and Mr. Giovanni Rosa.
-I am currently a Ph.D.
-Student at the Department of Biosciences and Territory of University of Molise, advised by Prof. Simone Scalabrino and co-advised by Prof. Rocco Oliveto and Prof. Gabriele Bavota.
-My research interests include automated testing and recommender systems for complex systems (e.g., virtual assistants and video games).
+I obtained my Ph.D. in Computer Science from the Department of Biosciences and Territory at the University of Molise, under the supervision of Prof. Simone Scalabrino, and co-supervision of Prof. Rocco Oliveto and Prof. Gabriele Bavota.
+My Ph.D. thesis, entitled "Analyzing Gameplay Videos to Support Video Game Developers From Issue Detection to Game Sessions Reproduction", focused on testing video games through gameplay video analysis.
+I am currently a Postdoctoral Researcher, and my research interests include automated testing and recommender systems for complex systems (e.g., virtual assistants and video games).

 Resume